DanielMartensson/Open-SAE-J1939/README.md

 ```
 j1939.this_ECU_address = 0x80;
 ```
 - Step 8: Create `NAME`.
 It's a `SAE J1939` standard for sending out the `NAME` of the ECU at the start up.
+Don't forget to look in `SAE J1939 Enums` folder for more predefined fields for `NAME`
 ```
 /* Set NAME for ECU 1 */
 j1939.this_name.identity_number = 100;                                          /* From 0 to 2097151 */